cdown/clipmenu/README.md

 * Taking direct ownership of the clipboard
 * ...and much more.

-Check `clipmenud --help` to view all possible environment variables and what they do.
-If you manage `clipmenud` with `systemd`, you can override the defaults by using `systemctl --user edit clipmenud` to generate an override file.
+See `man clipmenu.conf` to view all possible configuration variables and what they do.

 # Supported launchers